marcelolimabh/managerphoto/README.md

 # managerphoto
-Manager photos used Angular 2 and Nodejs
+Manager photos using Angular 2 and Nodejs